 You just had unprotected sex

 Having sex can sometimes affect the way your vagina smells — temporarily.
-In addition to the usual blend of sweat and natural vaginal secretions, semen has its own distinct smell.
+In addition to the usual blend of sweat and natural vaginal secretions, semen has its distinct smell.
 When semen mixes with the bacteria in the vagina, it can create a unique scent, which is perfectly normal (even Rihanna said "Sex in the air, I don't care I like the smell of it).

 However, if you notice a strong fishy smell after sex, that could be a sign of bacterial vaginosis.
 BV isn't an STI but sex can be a trigger.
 If it continues and is accompanied by a thin white or gray discharge, pain, or itching, it's important to reach out to your healthcare provider.

-How to prevent vaginal odor
+How to prevent abnormal vaginal odor

 Prevention is key to maintaining a healthy vaginal environment and minimizing unwanted odors.
 Here are some tips on how to look after your vaginal health and reduce vaginal odor: